 A Step-By-Step Guide To Settling Tax Debt With The IRS

-Our TaxRise experts offer a free tax consultation to set you on your path.
-Leverage this as your first step to understand your situation better and plan how to rise further.
+You are not alone in this process.
+Our TaxRise experts can provide a free tax consultation to set you on your path to tax resolution.
+Leverage this as your first step to better understand your situation and learn how to settle your debt with the IRS.

-Evaluating Your Financial Situation
+1. Evaluate Your Financial Situation

 This self-audit lays the groundwork for what comes next.
 You’ll need to have this financial summary while determining your next steps.
 Can you cut back on unnecessary expenses to pay off your debt?
 Is there potential for increasing your income?
 These are the types of questions you should answer before moving forward.
 Remember, this is not about quick fixes; it’s about setting a sustainable path to settle your tax burden.

-Reviewing IRS Notices and Understanding Your Rights
+2. Review IRS Notices and Understanding Your Rights

 Receiving a notice from the IRS can be daunting.
 Yet, it’s a goldmine of information.
 Each notice or letter contains specific details about your tax debt, including how much you owe and why.
 The IRS only sends these with reason.
 They are a call to action.
 Alongside these figures, the IRS informs you of your taxpayer rights and the deadlines for your response.

-Researching Tax Laws and Policies
+3. Understand Basic Tax Laws and Policies

 It’s time to educate yourself on options for tax debt resolution.
 From installment agreements to offers in compromise, understand the qualifications for each and how they could apply to your case.
 Dissect the terms.
 What concessions are you willing to make, and what are the potential outcomes of each option?
 This education is your map through the settlement process.

-Communicating with the IRS
+4. Communicate with the IRS

 Open lines of communication with the Internal Revenue Service are vital for managing tax debt.
 Ignoring the problem will not make it vanish; it will intensify it.
 Reach out to the IRS to show your intent to resolve the issue.
 Even if you can’t pay immediately, making contact is the first step toward resolution.
 You’ll find the IRS more receptive to those who communicate than those who hide.
 Think of any interaction with the IRS as a chance to explain your situation, not to confront an adversary.